 The keys to improving your toddler’s soccer skills:

-End the soccer practice with a scrimmage; even if the game turns into a beehive, where you have a few players out wide calling for the ball, it’s a start.
+End the soccer practice with a scrimmage or competition; even if the game turns into a beehive, where you have a few players out wide calling for the ball, it’s a start.
 Slowly but surely they’ll learn to spread out and pass the ball.
 Perhaps try have small teams so kids get more time on the soccer ball.